He Ain’t Heavy, He’s My Brother: In Memory Of…

 My brother lived in a house in Huntsville, Alabama.
 I went to high school there.
 In this house there were several electrical issues.
 One of which was a broken heat unit.
 This was a particularly cold winter.
 Especially for Alabama.

 At about 2am, one of two space heaters in the living room of the house caught fire.
 It engulfed the old house very quickly.
 There were five people in the house.
 My brother, his girlfriend and her two children, and our other boy who lived there.
 My brother got out with his girlfriend and one of her daughters.
-My boy managed to get out a window.
+My other boy managed to get out a window.

 But one of the little girls was stuck in the living room where the space heater was.
 My brother, not even thinking, went directly back into the house trying to find her.